 This shows an interest in the future of the firm, which demonstrates to your interviewers that you see a future for yourself there.

 Although asking questions back at your interviewer may seem unnatural at first, once you have a few interviews under your belt you will get used to it.
-If you are looking for an opportunity to practice your interview technique, be sure to check out the TSL Training Contract Surgery, offering practice interviews from our team of qualified lawyers.
+If you are from a background that is traditionally underrepresented in the legal industry and are looking for an opportunity to practice your interview technique, be sure to check out the TSL Mentorship Scheme, for the chance to be assigned your own personal mentor to help you with interviews and all other aspects of the application process.